 “Do you like camping?
 Scan this code for special offers on camping gear”

 We don’t always have the time or inclination to write down or remember products or businesses that catch our interest.
-We also get interrupted when we’re trying to conduct a little retail therapy online - which makes messages like these such a great idea.
+We also get interrupted when we’re trying to conduct some retail therapy online - which makes messages like these such a great idea.

-They serve to move a person from a browser to contact by offering them more information about the things that they are interested in.
+They serve to move a person from a browser to a contact by offering them more information about their interests.
 Quickly.